florashore/Login-UI-UX-React-Native/README.md

 ## 🚀 Tecnologias

-Esse repositório contém essas tais tecnologias :
+This repository contains such technologies :

 - React
 - Tailwind CSS